Energizer (ENR)

 5. Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months.
-While this projection indicates its newer products will fuel better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+This projection is underwhelming and implies its newer products will not accelerate its top-line performance yet.

 6. Organic Revenue Growth